Skip to Main Content

 POWRR

 The Department was recently awarded federal grant funding to secure more public access for wildlife related recreation on private lands in the Coalfields region of southwest Virginia over the next few years.
 The Public Opportunities for Wildlife Related Recreation (POWRR) program will open private lands for the public to enjoy hunting, fishing, trapping, boating and wildlife viewing.
 The program also provides funding for access infrastructure (parking, gates, signs etc.) and habitat improvements.
 New properties are being evaluated and enrolled continuously.
+For more information about opportunities and rules check out our POWRR website or call the Marion Regional Office at 276-783-4860.

 State Forests

-The 26 State Forests of Virginia serve as working forests and research and demonstration sites for multiple use management.
+The 26 State Forests of Virginia serve as working forests and research & demonstration sites for multiple-use management.
 Environmental protection, water quality, aesthetics, wildlife habitat, forest research and recreation are as important as a sustained timber harvest.
 The State Forests are administered under a self-supporting budget.
-Most operating funds are generated through timber sales, but Use Permits for hunting and other activities are important as well.

-Hunting is allowed on many of the State Forest properties in Virginia including: Appomattox- Buckingham State Forest, Big Woods State Forest in Sussex County, Browne State Forest in Essex County, Channels State Forest in Washington and Russell Counties, Charlotte State Forest (waterfowl hunting limited to Monday, Wednesday and Saturday), Chilton Woods State Forest in Lancaster County (dogs may not be used to hunt bear or deer), Cumberland State Forest, Devil’s Backbone State Forest in Shenandoah County (archery & black powder only), Dragon Run State Forest in King and Queen County, First Mountain State Forest in Rockingham County (archery & black powder only), Lesesne State Forest in Nelson County (archery & black powder), Moore’s Creek State Forest in Rockbridge County (must be accessed by hiking across George Washington & Jefferson National Forest) and Prince Edward Gallion State Forest.
-All of the above State Forests will allow Sunday hunting.
+General Hunting Regulations are allowed on many of the State Forest properties in Virginia including: Appomattox-Buckingham State Forest, Big Woods State Forest in Sussex County, Chilton Woods State Forest in Lancaster County (dogs may not be used to hunt bear or deer), Cumberland State Forest, Devil’s Backbone State Forest in Shenandoah County (archery & black powder only), Dragon Run State Forest in King and Queen County, First Mountain State Forest in Rockingham County (archery & black powder only), Lesesne State Forest in Nelson County (archery & black powder only), Moore’s Creek State Forest in Rockbridge County (must be accessed by hiking across George Washington & Jefferson National Forest) and Prince Edward Gallion State Forest (Gallion Management Unit of this forest is a game preserve and is closed to hunting) in Prince Edward County.

-A valid State Forest Use Permit and valid hunting license is required and may be purchased from license agents or online.
-Hunting is allowed on these properties only in accordance with state hunting regulations.
 No motorized vehicles, including ATVs, are permitted on gated roads and trails whether the gate is open or closed.

 National Parks

 Hunting is prohibited in all National Parks in Virginia including on lands of the Blue Ridge Parkway.
 Permission must be obtained to track dogs from Parkway lands for the purpose of retrieving them within Parkway boundaries.
-Permission is granted for up to 3 hours upon contacting (828) 348-3473 and leaving hunter contact information—full name, phone number, vehicle description for all vehicles in party and milepost if known.
+Permission is granted for up to three (3) hours upon contacting (828) 348-3473 and leaving hunter contact information—full name, phone number, vehicle description for all vehicles in party and milepost if known.
 Hunters may park their vehicle in a safe location on Parkway lands (e.g., parking areas and pull-outs) and take a direct route to non-Parkway lands open to hunting.
 Contact (828) 298-2491 (Parkway dispatch) prior to transporting game across Parkway lands.
 For other current information, view Park-specific websites or contact via Park public information telephone lines.

 Blue Ridge Parkway